Abdullah8006/myapp-oracle/Readme.txt

 - Added a simple channels and tested the connection between them.
 - Added a simple HttpOutBound channel adapter for hitting a webservice.
 - Added a simple design with couple of pages.
-- Added spring-security-oauth2 with inmemory token manager and with custom user roles(data base stored).
+- Added spring-security-oauth2 with in-memory token manager and with custom user roles(data base stored/not in-memory).